vladimirivkovic/druid-tutorial/README.md

 * index: `index_parallel`
 * input source type: `sql`

+### Primary timestamp
+Druid schemas must always include a primary timestamp.
+It is used for partitioning and sorting data.
+It is specified in the `timestampSpec`.

-### Dimensions and Metrics
+### Dimensions
-Dimensions - columns from SQL query.
+Dimensions - columns from SQL query, specified in the `dimensionSpec`.

+### Metrics
-Metrics - columns that are stored in an aggregated form.
+Metrics - columns that are stored in an aggregated form, specified in the `metricSpec`.

-NOTE: Dimension and metric name specification is case insensitive.
+NOTE: Dimension and metric names are case insensitive.

-## Rollup - TODO
+## Rollup
+Rollup is a form of summarization or pre-aggregation.
+When rollup is enabled, then any rows that have identical dimensions and timestamp to each other (after `queryGranularity`-based truncation) can be collapsed, or rolled up, into a single row in Druid.
+Rollup is controlled by the `rollup` setting in the `granularitySpec`.
+By default, it is `true` (enabled).

 ## Querying - TODO